3 Things Teachers Need to STOP Doing Immediately (If You Want Better Classroom Management & Less Burnout)

 This year, we’re not here to survive.
 We’re here to thrive!

 That means ditching some habits that aren’t serving you (or your students).
-Let’s cut the fluff, raise the bar, and build a classroom that feels as good as it runs with evidence-based teaching tips for teachers.
+Let’s cut the fluff, raise the bar, and build a classroom that feels as good as it runs with evidence-based teaching tips.

 Here are 3 things to stop doing immediately — and what to try instead that actually moves the needle.